deephaven-examples/deephaven-weaviate/README.md

 {'error': [{'message': 'update vector: failed with status: 429 error: Rate limit reached.
 You reached free usage limit (reset hourly).
 Please subscribe to a plan at https://huggingface.co/pricing to use the API at this rate'}]}
 ```

-This, by itself, is fine, but subsequent entries to the `book_genres` table will cause the application to crash.
+This, by itself, is fine, but subsequent entries to the `book_search` table will cause the application to crash.
 Exceeding the rate limit by attempting to perform a search causes an error, which ends the Python process, and subsequently the JVM, and Deephaven.

 ## Terms of use